harishg4/harishnaidugaddam/README.md

 ## 💻 About Me

 I'm a Software Engineer who loves building systems that scale, solve real problems, and power meaningful user experiences.
-With 6+ years of experience, I specialize in backend systems, APIs, cloud-native architectures, and full-stack development.
+I specialize in backend systems, APIs, cloud-native architectures, and full-stack development.
 I’m passionate about clean code, developer efficiency, and creating software that can impact millions (or billions!) of users around the world.

 ---